Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_07_Petalinux/README.md

 # Introduction

 In Module 05, you created a standalone software platform and compiled a bare-metal PS host application.
 In this module, you will build a PetaLinux software platform.
 In Module 08, you will compile the Linux PS host application.
 PetaLinux is an embedded Linux software development kit (SDK) targeting FPGA-based system on-a-chip (SoC) designs.
-PetaLinux tools offer everything necessary to customize, build, and deploy embedded Linux solutions on Xilinx processing systems.
-The PetaLinux tool offers a full Linux distribution building system which includes the Linux OS as well as a complete configuration, build, and deploy environment for Xilinx silicon.
+PetaLinux tools offer everything necessary to customize, build, and deploy embedded Linux solutions on AMD processing systems.
+The PetaLinux tool offers a full Linux distribution building system which includes the Linux OS as well as a complete configuration, build, and deploy environment for AMD silicon.

 ### Differences between Bare Metal and PetaLinux

-In the bare-metal application, you had to access the registers of your PL kernels by computing the physical memory addresses.
+In the bare-metal application, you accessed the registers of your PL kernels by computing the physical memory addresses.
 These memory addresses can change between builds and software releases.
 With the PetaLinux software platform, it is possible to bind general UIO drivers for each PL kernel instance.
-Instead of accessing specific physical addresses as you did in bare metal, you can use these UIO drivers which access the physical addresses for you.
+Instead of accessing specific physical addresses as you did in bare metal, use these UIO drivers which access the physical addresses for you.

 Creating a PetaLinux application allows you to take advantage of a variety of other features such as security, multi-threading, and multi-processing.